nttgin/BGPalerter/docs/configuration.md

 > The route 1.2.3.4/24 announced by AS1234 is not covered by a ROA
 > The route 1.2.3.4/24 announced by AS1234 is no longer covered by a ROA

+You need to configure your RPKI data source as described [here](rpki.md).

 Parameters for this monitor module:

 |Parameter| Description|